 He's out there on television.

-This investigation is much you do about nothing.
+This investigation has much ado about nothing.

 Woodward, and I happen to think Woodward's still right.